What is a "Life Extension Village"?

 Each building material selected for the construction will create not only a healthier environment but will also be thermally comfortable and to minimise the use use of air conditioning and heating.

 LEVs will be designed as “Smart Buildings”.
 If people need medical conditions monitored, the buildings could be completely wired up with systems for monitoring vital signs and transmitting information to responsible professionals.
 The buildings will be internet ready with access to health and longevity web sites and an expanding virtual community of people in other LEVs.
 Medical attention could be available much more quickly in LEVs.

-LEVs will allow people to get involved in the management of their immediate environment to the benefit of both people and the environment.
+LEVs will allow people to get involved in the management of their immediate environment to the benefit of both people and the natural environment.
 The village design will help people who want to be more self-sufficient (generating their own power, growing their own food etc).
 LEVs will encourage people to live in a supportive community where people look after each other.

 The people in these villages will have access to professional advice in many areas that help improve the quality and duration of life eg diet modification, food supplements, appropriate exercise and medical interventions - eventually including high tech interventions like gene therapy etc. I intend to run continuous seminars on a wide diversity of topics both on site and via virtual communities ie LEVs on a wide area network or the Internet.
 I would also like to encourage self-organised, health-related education networking amongst the villagers.

 The Koura Rocks LEV is directly across the road from the Cowra Hospital and has many health-related professional practices within walking distance.